japgolly/scalajs-react/doc/USAGE.md

 Provided is a component builder DSL called `ReactComponentB`.

-You throw types and functions at it, call `build` (or `buildU`) and when it compiles you will have a React component.
+You throw types and functions at it, call `build` and when it compiles you will have a React component.

 You first specify your component's properties type, and a component name.
 ```scala